-The 'cover' of an electronic product is somewhat of a misnomer.
-In fact, the 'cover' graphic is not necessarily present in the product at all!
+The "cover" of an electronic product is somewhat of a misnomer.
+In fact, the cover graphic is not necessarily present in the product at all!
 The cover, as displayed on the OneBookShelf sites, might be the graphic that is actually used on the cover of a print version of a product, or it might be a graphic prepared to resemble such a cover even though there is no print version.
-Some short products might simply showcase the title on the first page of text and use that as a 'cover.'
-A publisher with a compilation of artwork might make a 'cover' by adding the title to a single piece of artwork, or make a collage of several pieces to indicate some of what is included in the product.
-The publisher of an audio product might put together a colorful graphic for the sole purpose of presenting the product's title anywhere the 'cover' thumbnail needs to appear.
+Some short products might simply showcase the title on the first page of text and use that as a "cover image."
+A publisher with a compilation of artwork might make a cover by adding the title to a single piece of artwork or making a collage of several pieces to indicate some of what is included in the product.
+The publisher of an audio product might put together a colorful graphic for the sole purpose of presenting the product's title anywhere the cover thumbnail needs to appear.

 Caveat: "Adult" Setting